AbdulGhani9/instaui/README.md

-This is inta ui for practicing listview,hero animation, navigation and search functionality.
+This is instagram ui for practicing listview,hero animation, navigation and search functionality.